robertmegone/adventure-creator-utility-scripts/README.md

 ## Scripts

+### Check for AC actions with breakpoints enabled
+- **Description:** Grep inside the Assets folder for breakpoints that remain on.

 ### CheckCutsceneAutosave.cs
 - **Description:** Checks all cutscenes across the project to ensure that they have the autosave option enabled.
 - **Usage:** Opens an editor window with a button to check all scenes.
 Logs results to a file named `autosave_logs.txt`.